mewza/mclt/README.md

 a mass murderer, scumbag stingbag and creepster who exploited trust for medical establishment and science as a way to execute innocent lives on a planetary scale, for which he carries a charge of many life sentences, I believe, and is not on good terms with GOD, who he will face one day, not too far away.
 Hey Bill Gates, go and fuck yourself!!
-I don't need your fucking money!
+I don't need your fucking money, I don't take money from criminal fucktards like yourself!
+Go climb under a rock somewhere and DIE.
+That's what I wish you!